Connections

 The need for social interaction is baked into our DNA.
 It is how we regulate ourselves, arguably a biological necessity as vital as food and shelter.
 Historically, we learned to work together to build social structures.
 To be banned from society was almost certainly a death sentence.
 However, connections extend beyond social structures, family, interpersonal relationships, and safety; we also need healthy connections to ourselves, our community, our planet, and the powers that created this world we enjoy.

-This section and throughout this website explore the importance of connections and the skills that help you build solid connections.
+This section explores the importance of connections and the skills that help you build and maintain solid connections.
 Connections are where we go when we need help, support, reassurance, or strength to overcome difficult times.
 Connections are essential for our survival.
 They help us maintain balance and play a crucial role in our ability to achieve equilibrium or maintain homeostasis, which helps with rest, repair, and restoration.
-When you do the work to build meaningful connections, your support system will be there for you, and when others need your help, you are there for them.
-This is not to say that we do not need solitude or to learn to be with ourselves and, at times, to be content without external support; our connections are still there.
-This is also not to say that all connections are always beneficial; there are times when we need to look critically at troubled connections to determine if they are helpful.
-This section will help you become more aware of these needs and help you build a strong support network if you don’t have one.
+When you build meaningful connections, your support system will be there for you, and when others need your help, you are there for them.
+This is not to say that we do not need solitude or to learn to be with ourselves and, at times, to be content without external support, but even so, our connections are still there.
+This is also not to say that all connections are always beneficial; there are times when we need to look critically at troubled connections to determine if we need to let go.
+This section will help you become more aware of these needs and help you build a strong support network if you don’t already have one.

 Priorities play a significant role in life and in developing strong connections.
 As we progress through life, we make decisions that shape brain development.
 Over time, our decisions shape how our brain functions, and we gradually develop an operating system whether we realize this or not.
 This operating system is highly individualized and very personal.
-Other people and institutions influence us, but ultimately, the choices we make shape our system, our values, and our lives.
-We can modify our operating system if we choose to make changes.
-Recognizing that we exist in a complex system of greater and higher power helps us work out an effective operating system.
+Other people and institutions influence us, but ultimately, our choices shape our system, values, and lives.
+We can modify our operating system throughout life by updating the reward value of various behaviors.
+Recognizing that we exist in a complex system of greater and higher power helps us constantly fine-tune our operating system.
 There is beauty and wisdom in nature that is far beyond our grasp.
 We cannot exist outside or separate from these systems; we are part of this collective, and the collective is a part of us.

 We have organized this section according to the following priorities or relationships (connections):